ChorusOne/solana-mev/README.md

 # If we want to also extract MEV and not only monitor for opportunities, we also
 # need to provide the addresses of SPL associated token accounts, owned by the
 # MEV authority defined earlier, for token A and token B. These are called
-# "source" and "destination" respectively, though the rolves can be reversed if
+# "source" and "destination" respectively, though the roles can be reversed if
-# the pool is used in BtoA swap direction.
+# the pool is used with the BtoA swap direction.
 source = "..."
 destination = "..."
 ```

 ## License

-Our modifications are licensed under the Apache 2.0 license, just like the
+Our modifications are licensed under the Apache 2.0 license like the original
-original Solana validator.

-As stated in the license, Chorus One is not liable for damages that result from
+Solana validator.
+As stated in the license, Chorus One is not liable for damages
-using this software.
+that result from using this software.